 - Shape: Both are unique shapes – J-Pillow is shaped like a “J”; Travelrest is a long and narrow shape

-You Might Want To Choose the J-Pillow If:
+Who Might Want to Choose the J-Pillow:

-You do not care for inflatable pillows
+Those who do not care for inflatable pillows.

 The J-Pillow is easily machine washable and can be dried on a low tumble dry setting.
 No need to remove the cover beforehand.

-The narrow design of the Travelrest pillow allows you to easily deflate it and roll it in a very compact size.
+The narrow design of the Travelrest pillow allows one to easily deflate it and roll it in a very compact size.
 It can virtually fit anywhere – a smaller purse or a bag that’s already tight on space.

-- You can read our complete review of the Travelrest Pillow here.
+Read our complete review of the Travelrest Pillow here.